-Through oral interviews, we hope to compile a record of Chilean exile experiences that will offer insights into the benefits of the WUS program in supporting exiles to continue with their studies, rebuild their lives, settle in the UK or elsewhere, or return to Chile.
-We would like to hear from anyone who benefitted from a WUS scholarship and who would like to contribute their story to our project.
+Through oral interviews, we have compiled a record of Chilean exile experiences that offers insights into the benefits of the WUS program in supporting exiles to continue with their studies, rebuild their lives, settle in the UK or elsewhere, or return to Chile.
+We would still like to hear from anyone who benefitted from a WUS scholarship and who would like to contribute their story to our project.

 Warwick’s Modern Records Centre holds the archive of the World University Service, which assisted approximately 900 scholars to escape persecution in the years after Pinochet’s violent seizure of power.
 There are also significant documents in the MRC’s Trades Union archives detailing local and national UK efforts to support the exiles and to raise public consciousness of the situation in Chile.
-Hannah Copestake conducted a project to explore the the MRC's holdings, which is showcased here.
+We have recently digitised a selection of documents on UK solidarity and support for Chilean refugees, as well as the work of WUS, which you can consult here.
+A former Hispanic Studies student, Hannah Copestake, also conducted a research project to explore the the MRC's holdings, which is showcased here.

 In November 2016, Alison pariticpated in a workshop at the Museum of Memory and Human Rights in Santiago, exploring the work of the WUS, the challenged faced by both WUS staff and Chilean WUS scholarship holders, and the important legacy of the programme for co-ordinated refugee policy in the UK.